-- 1. Inviting Parents to be Speakers: Make the invitation as detailed as possible.
+1. Inviting Parents to be Speakers: Make the invitation as detailed as possible.
 Include strategic as well as logistical information, such as the convening's goals, format, audience, and desired outcomes.
-Provide an overview of the session the parents will be participating in and explain their role and why you think they are a good fit for this engagement. - 2.
-Preparing Parents: Organizations that convene frequently recognize the importance of being detailed and explicit in guidance for speakers through materials such as a session outline, a run of show, suggested talking points, and information on other speakers.
-Some parents will be comfortable taking the stage, but others who may not speak publicly as part of their regular jobs will need additional support to feel comfortable in this role.
-It is essential to provide clarity and specificity.
-In addition to the prep packet, host a call with the parent speakers, and try to include all speakers if they are part of a panel.
-This gives everyone the opportunity to learn about each other's stories and suggest questions to highlight experiences that are important for the conversation.
+Provide an overview of the session the parents will be participating in and explain their role and why you think they are a good fit for this engagement.

+experiences that are important for the conversation.

-5 Ascend at the Aspen Institute defines convening as a strategic gathering that brings together new and established partners and organizations to explore, co-create, and implement solutions for families with low incomes (Source: Designing Your Own 2Gen Convening).
+5 Ascend at the Aspen Institute defines convening as a strategic gathering that brings together new and established partners and organizations to explore, co-create, and implement solutions for families with low incomes (Source: Designing Your Own 2Gen Convening)